 And be careful not to overfeed; these animals can die if fed too much.
 They should have a little blubber on their limbs when retracted.
 Feel every once in a while to make sure it is not starving either.
 Watch your turtle; it is up to your judgment when it is time to feed.

 UVB lights cannot be compromised.
-These turtles have to get twelve hours of natural sunlight or UVB radiation per day.
+These turtles have to get 12 hours of natural sunlight or UVB radiation per day.
 Vitamin D3 is essential for bone growth with the combination of calcium.

-Some might think to place the aquarium in front of a window, but the sun will not touch the aquarium for twelve hours.
+Some might think to place the aquarium in front of a window, but the sun will not touch the aquarium for 12 hours.
 Also, UVB cannot get past most glass, so even if the window is open, it will most likely not penetrate the aquarium.
-So unless your turtle is kept out doors during the warm seasons, a UVB bulb is the only option.
+So unless your turtle is kept outdoors during the warm seasons, a UVB bulb is the only option.